TUDelft-CITG/HOS-prob-design-24/software/environments.md

 ```

 Note that this is a different package manager than Anaconda, so depending on your internet speed you may need to wait to download large packages.
 However, once you create other environments (i.e., for the next workshop), you will notice that the creation of new environments and installation of additional packages is _much_ faster than Anaconda!

+### What to do with the test environment?

+Remember those bullet points at the top of this page?
+Virtual environments are disposable, and should be created often, so let's delete this one!
+See the commands in the next section to deactivate, then delete, the environment.

 ## Summary of Commands and Workflow: